chenyt31/OpenPi-Baseline/README.md

 git submodule update --init --recursive
 ```

-### Using UV
+### Using uv

-We use [UV](https://docs.astral.sh/uv/) to manage Python dependencies.
-See the [UV installation instructions](https://docs.astral.sh/uv/getting-started/installation/) to set it up.
+We use [uv](https://docs.astral.sh/uv/) to manage Python dependencies.
+See the [uv installation instructions](https://docs.astral.sh/uv/getting-started/installation/) to set it up.

-Once UV is installed, run the following to set up the environment:
+Once uv is installed, run the following to set up the environment:

 ```bash
 GIT_LFS_SKIP_SMUDGE=1 uv sync